scottgriv/PRG-Personal-Repository-Guidelines/_site/guidelines/readme_guidelines.md

 > **REQUIRED** section for **ALL** tiers.

 - Describe the license for your project here.
+- I found it helpful to break down what license I choose based on the **PRG** tier of the project:
+    - **Gold** - GNU GPLv3
+    - **Silver** - MIT
+    - **Bronze** - The Unlicense
-- I chose [GNU GPLv3]() for my **Gold** projects.
+- I chose [GNU GPLv3](../templates/license_examples/GNU/LICENSE) for my **Gold** projects.
     - Why?
 I spent a lot of time on my **Gold** projects and I want to protect my work as much as possible.
     - I do not want people to use my code to profit off of it without my permission which is why I chose this more restrictive license.
-- I chose [MIT]() for my **Silver** projects.
+- I chose [MIT](../templates/license_examples/MIT/LICENSE) for my **Silver** projects.
     - Why?
 I put more work into my **Silver** projects than my **Bronze** projects, so I want to protect my work a little more but still allow people to use my code in their own projects by giving me credit for it.
-- I chose [The Unlicense](../templates/license_examples/Un) for my **Bronze** projects.
+- I chose [The Unlicense](../templates/license_examples/Unlicense/LICENSE) for my **Bronze** projects.
     - Why?
 Because I want to encourage people to use my code in their own projects, even if they don't give me credit for it.
 - Include a `LICENSE` file in your repository for more detailed information on the license for your project.
 - The above licenses are the licenses I chose for my projects, but you can choose whatever license you want for your projects.
-- I found it helpful to break down what license I choose based on the `PRG Tier` of the project:
-    - **Gold** - GNU GPLv3
-    - **Silver** - MIT
-    - **Bronze** - The Unlicense
 - A list of licenses can be found [here](https://choosealicense.com/licenses/).

 ## Credits